jp-engineer/booking-scraper/ReadMe.md

     - Partial Success: The project slightly exceeded the 100-line goal and incorporated additional libraries (such as the underlying Selenium framework) to handle edge cases and improve reliability.

-    - Failures: Never could get full headless support working
+    - Failures: Never could get full headless support working in the alloted time.